We All Just Want To Feel Special

 Unfortunately, a user’s “Limit capabilities” restriction is only guaranteed to be effective on 5250 sessions; other interfaces might not observe the setting.
 Network interfaces such as FTP still allow limited users to execute commands.
-The best way to control and audit users accessing commands and files through network interfaces is to implement an exit program solution such as Powertech Network Security.
-To gain additional control of the command line environment, use Powertech Authority Broker to provide only temporary access to a command line, and Powertech Command Security to restrict how and when commands can be run by a user—including programmers and security officer-class profiles.
+The best way to control and audit users accessing commands and files through network interfaces is to implement an exit program solution such as Powertech Exit Point Manager for IBM i.
+To gain additional control of the command line environment, use Powertech Authority Broker for IBM i to provide only temporary access to a command line, and Powertech Command Security for IBM i to restrict how and when commands can be run by a user—including programmers and security officer-class profiles.

 Everyone Must Respect Authority